pearsedarcy/m-buildz/README.md

 ### Page Header

 The page header was constructed to blend in with the page as much as possible, to not distract from the page content, whilst ensuring branding recognition and intuitive use.
 On mobile, a 'Burger Menu' icon was used due to its standardisation across mobile applications.
 When clicked it reveals a side menu with a list of links to different sections of the page.
-The desktop implementation makes use of the larger canvas by permanently displaying the menu list, enabling quick navigation between sections.
+The desktop implementation makes use of the larger canvas by permanently displaying the menu list, enabling the user to quickly navigation between sections.

 ![Page-Header-Desktop](./assets/docs/images/desktop-header.png)
 ![Page-Header-Mobile](./assets/docs/images/mobile-header.png)

 ### Page Footer

 The page footer displays links to social media accounts and a copyright.
 The footer scales for use on all screen sizes and the icons have hover interaction for desktop to imply clickability.
+This enables the user to discover more about M-Buildz through its social media presence.

 ![Page-Footer-Desktop](./assets/docs/images/desktop-footer.png)
 ![Page-Footer-Mobile](./assets/docs/images/mobile-footer.png)

 ### Mobile Navigation Menu

 The mobile navigation menu is activated by pressing the burger menu icon in the header.
+This allows the user to easily navigate to different sections of the site.

 ![Mobile-Navigation-Menu](./assets/docs/images/mobile-navigation-menu.png)